nathchristine/Group7_GraphTheory-CodingProject/README.md

 }
 ```

 This function aims to move the knight counterclockwise around the chessboard.
-It makes use of a `moves` vector, which starts in the upper-left corner and moves counterclockwise to list every possible knight move.
+It makes use of a `moves` vector, which starts in the right side of the chessboard and moves counterclockwise to list every possible knight move.
 A visited matrix, which indicates the squares that have already been visited, is used to record the knight's progress.

 The 'backtrack' method, which starts from the original point and looks for a legitimate path for the knight, is the central component of the function.
 It examines possible moves recursively and turns around if a move results in a dead end.
 Once a complete path is found, the function returns it.